 At no point in time prior to this moment did she see the police officer’s vehicle, nor did she hear the police siren as her radio was on.

 When she saw the police car, she immediately panicked, and it was her first instinct to stop and pull over.
 The driver abruptly slammed on her brakes and pulled off to the right shoulder, keeping her eyes on the police officer’s vehicle the whole time.
 Thus due to her inattention, she ended up striking the 4 x 4 post.

 It was never her intention to flee from the police, but rather she was suddenly startled, (the accused was described as an inexperienced driver).

 As a result, Charitsis argued that this was not driving that was a marked departure from the reasonable standard in this particular case, and was not Dangerous Driving.
 These arguments presented by defence lawyer Nicholas Charitsis, resulted in the Crown Attorneys office withdrawing criminal charge of dangerous driving.

 You’re not guilty unless a judge says you are, not the police or the crown attorney.

 It’s your right as a Canadian citizen to be properly defended in court and to have the evidence of your accuser challenged by a criminal lawyer.

 As a criminal defence lawyer I have years of experience helping people accused of criminal charges and I can help you.

-Together with my network of legal professionals we have been able to help thousands of people looking to do everything possible to win and be properly represented in criminal court.
+Together with my team of criminal lawyers we have been able to help thousands of people to win and be properly represented in criminal court.

 Knowing the court system, the crown attorney’s, police and judges and having them know you can have dramatic implications.
-Experience does count in criminal defence.
+Experience counts in criminal defence.
 We know how to fight for our clients and present compelling and aggressive defence arguments.